Start Here — What best describes your situation?

 Sellers often offer buyers a “carpet allowance” — a credit at closing toward new flooring.
 Here’s what most buyers don’t realize: the inspection often reveals that the allowance amount is less than what full structural remediation costs.
 In many cases, the entire carpet allowance gets consumed by the remediation work alone — leaving the buyer to pay for new flooring out of pocket.
 Know the real scope before you accept a carpet allowance as sufficient.

-What the Inspection May Reveal (If Damage Is Confirmed)
+What the Inspection May Reveal

 Sanding, treating, and sealing urine-contaminated concrete slabs in garages, basements, and interior floors.